 This post on Beatitudes four, five, and six focuses on the hunger and thirst for righteousness, mercy, and purity of heart.
-It is an excerpt from a sermon on the beatitudes by St. Leo the Great (Sermo 95, 6-8: PL 54, 464-465) is used in the Roman Office of Readings for the 23rd Sunday in Ordinary Time.
+It is an excerpt from a sermon on the beatitudes by St. Leo the Great (Sermo 95, 6-8: PL 54, 464-465) and is used in the Roman Office of Readings for the 23rd Sunday in Ordinary Time.
 The sermon was delivered to the people of Rome around the year 450 AD.
-For the entire text of St. Leo’s Sermon 95 on the beatitudes.

 For more of St. Leo the Great on the Beatitudes, read the post on the Sermon on the Mount as the Law of the New Covenant.